People choose to homeschool for a variety of reasons. Here are 50+ reasons why, a homeschooled student, chose and love

 16. The average student loses around 75% of what he was taught in school over summer break.
 Therefore, the first few months of public school are spent doing review.

 17. We have a lower student-to-teacher ratio.

-19. Not to mention having to deal with 4th graders who are being taught immoral sexual practices are acceptable.
+19. Not to mention having to deal with sex ed in elementary school

 20. We have no Common Core or No Child Left Behind – we can learn at our own pace!

 22. I am not subject to political correctness, indoctrination and political propaganda.
 I’m able to learn from a variety of sources.